ALU-Schumacher/AUDITOR/media/website/content/migration.md

 # From 0.5.0 to unreleased/0.6.0

+## Auditor DB:
+- WARNING: Please create a backup of the database before running the migration script.
+- AUDITOR db should be migrated to use the new schema.
+Run `sqlx migrate run --source migration` from the AUDITOR home directory.
+It is also possible using the container which can be found here [Documentation](../#migrating-the-database)

 ## Apel plugin

 - The APEL message can now be configured via the config.
 An updated example config file can be found in the [Documentation](../#apel-plugin).